 Fairbanks Air Quality Plan

-EPA is also proposing to approve rule revisions and an associated air quality control plan chapter submitted by Alaska into the federally-approved SIP.
+EPA is also finalizing approval of rule revisions and an associated air quality control plan chapter submitted by Alaska into the federally-approved SIP.
 These include:

 - Emission standards for solid fuel-fired heating devices.

 - Certification standards for solid fuel-fired heating devices.

 - Limits on sulfur content of fuel oil.

 - Revising the solid fuel heating device PM2.5 curtailment thresholds under the emergency episode plan.

 Although EPA is finalizing its determination that these updated rules meet basic Clean Air Act requirements and strengthen the SIP, EPA has yet to determine whether the new rules meet the Clean Air Act requirements specific to Serious nonattainment areas.
 Alaska submitted these rule revisions and control plan chapter on October 25, 2018, November 28, 2018, December 13, 2019, and December 15, 2020.

 EPA received 19 public comments on the proposal, primarily related to Alaska’s woodstove device standards for the Fairbanks PM2.5 Nonattainment Area.
 In the final rule, EPA determined that comments do not change our proposed determination that the regulations submitted by Alaska are consistent with Clean Air Act requirements and strengthen the SIP.
 Therefore, we are finalizing our action as proposed.

 EPA will act on other portions of the Fairbanks nonattainment plan, and associated SIP revisions, at a later date.